 Calistril 18, 4713 (Ordu-Aganhei, late night)

 “As if you need to even ask.
-I can tell you are troubled, and of course I’ll stay with you,” she said with a smile.
-“It would be enjoyable to have the company, anyway.
-These feather beds are comfortable, but after all these months of being crammed in the caravan wagons, nights alone in a room are both a luxury and a bit unfamiliar.”
+I can tell you’re troubled.
+Of course I’ll stay with you,” she said with a smile.
+Probably so that I wouldn’t think I was being a burden to her, she added, “It would be nice to have the company, anyway.
+The feather beds here are comfortable, but after all these months of being crammed in the wagons?
+Nights alone in a room are both a luxury and … a bit unfamiliar.”

-I was kind of feeling just the opposite—until this morning.
+I was kind of feeling just the opposite.
+Or I had, until this morning.

 “Thank you,” I said.
-“I don’t think anything will happen to me.
-Not directly, given how much he seems to value courtesy and manner, but …” I didn’t have to add that I could be coerced or manipulated, and no one would be the wiser.
-And of course, everyone here seems live in fear of him.
+“I don’t think anything will happen, at least not directly, but …” I didn’t have to add that I could be coerced or manipulated, and no one would be the wiser.
+And of course, everyone here seems to live in fear of him.
 Even if I am safe, the people here may not be.
 I could easily get someone killed, I thought.
 Lots of someones.
 I shuddered at that.

 Ameiko thought about this for a moment.
 “I—I don’t think the Prince would kidnap you or … probably … outright force anything.
 He does seem to value honor and etiquette—to a fault, if you ask me—but I still don’t trust him or know how far he can be pushed before he drops the facade.”

+It didn’t matter, though.
 All she had to offer was advice.
-But it was good advice.
+But.
+It was good advice.
 “I would not outright refuse him, especially in front of others.
 Find a way to string him along, perhaps, until we know we can make our escape or find out what his true motives are.”

 “In other words, stall,” I said.

 “Yes.
 Stall.
 It’s a delicate and dangerous line to walk.”
 She sighed, then said, “I never imagined you would get entangled in the political intrigues of court when we started this journey.
 But, such are the perils of court.”
-Though how she knew anything on the subject was a mystery.
+She spoke as if she knew how these things worked.
+Exactly when was she an expert on political intrigue?
 I bounced that around in my head.
 Has Ameiko been holding out on me?

 Ameiko got Koya’s attention with a small wave and then gestured for her to join us.
-When she did, I explained what I intended to do.
+When she did, I explained what that I intended to do and why I needed her there.
 “I can manage the spell, but I still need help with interpreting the cards.”

-Koya looked lost in thought briefly, then she replied, “Well, it’s not usual to combine the spell with a reading, but I think that’s because most people don’t take the time to learn both.
+Koya looked lost in thought briefly.
+“Well, it’s not usual to combine the spell with a reading, but I think that’s because most people don’t take the time to learn both.
 There’s certainly no reason why you can’t do it.”

-I said, “It will take me some time to memorize the spell, but I’ll start as soon as I get back to my room.”
+I said, “It will take me some time to prepare the spell, but I’ll start as soon as I get back to my room.”

-Ameiko said, “As soon as we get back to your room.
+Ameiko interjected, “As soon as we get back.
 We’ll wait with you until you are ready to cast.
-Though I believe Radella has suggested a ladies’ night in your room tonight, so it might get a little crowded.”
+Though I believe Radella has suggested a ladies’ night in your room, so it might get a little crowded there.”
+The more the merrier.

 The rooms weren’t far.
-While they got settled, I did some quick writing, then got down to memorizing the spell.
+While they settled in, I hastily wrote what I wrote earlier, got down to memorizing the spell, and then announced, “I’m ready.”

 Koya came over to sit next to me.
 She handed my her deck (mine is not yet finished), and waited for me to start.
 I pulled out the nine Crown cards for the Choosing, and then I just stared at them.
 Are you sure you want to do this?
 I remember thinking.
 I must have been like that for a while, because I felt Koya’s hand touch mine, gently.
 I snapped out of the reverie, spoke the words to the spell, and drew the first card.